CHATTING TO JANE

 ”And what was the Relief of Derry?
 People are always talking about that?” said Jane.

 ”Well Jane that was 1688 just before the Glorious Revolution.
-James II sent Catholic troops to the Protestant city of Derry.
+James II sent Catholic troops to the Protestant city of Derry.” said Duncan.
+He was pleased with her inquisitiveness but this many questions was starting to exasperate him.

 That night most of the team foregathered at the Dunmore Arms.
 The lads were togged out in their suits such as had them.
 Their shoes were spit polished.
 The scene was sheened with greased down hair.
 The pub was thronging with men and only men.